TinyMPC/.github/profile/README.md

 If you use TinyMPC in an academic work, please cite the relevant [papers](https://tinympc.org/docs/citing/).

 For more information, please see the [TinyMPC website](https://tinympc.org).

+This project was conducted within the [Robotic Exploration Lab](http://rexlab.ri.cmu.edu/), at Carnegie Mellon University.

 ## Installing